AqwamCreates/DataPredict/docs/ListOfEntitiesWhoPaidCompensationForViolatingTheLicense.md

-# List Of Entities Who Violated The License And Paid Compensation For Violating The License
+# List Of Entities Who Paid Compensation For Violating The License

 ## Disclaimer